conda-forge/stackvana-core-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `stackvana-core, stackvana-core-impl` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `stackvana-core` can be installed with `conda`:

 ```
-conda install stackvana-core stackvana-core-impl
+conda install stackvana-core
 ```

 or with `mamba`:

 ```
-mamba install stackvana-core stackvana-core-impl
+mamba install stackvana-core
 ```

 It is possible to list all of the versions of `stackvana-core` available on your platform with `conda`: